How to boost workplace safety efforts by connecting wellness

 The safety of our injured employees is critical.

-As a pharmacy benefits manager, myMatrixx acts as an intermediary between SFM and pharmacies, negotiating and paying for medications needed to treat work injuries and connecting the appropriate claims representative or nurse case manager when the medications require approval.
+As a pharmacy benefits manager, myMatrixx acts as an intermediary between SFM and pharmacies, negotiating and paying for medications needed to treat work injuries and connecting the appropriate representative when the medications require approval.

-myMatrixx has pharmacists on staff who work together with SFM’s clinical review nurse, nurse case managers and physician consultants.
+myMatrixx has pharmacists on staff who work together with SFM’s medical experts.

 How does SFM ensure injured workers are getting safe and effective prescription medications?